shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 - In future versions, components will gradually migrate from Options API to Composition API.
 - Plugin developers are encouraged to familiarize themselves with the new system, but should continue using the current Component factory extension system for components written with the Options API.
 - For components written with the Composition API, the new extension system should be used.
-- In the long term, the Composition API extension system will become the standard way to extend components.
+- In the long term, the Composition API extension system will become the standard way to override components.
 The Options API extension system will be deprecated and eventually removed when all components are migrated to the Composition API.

 ### How it works

 The new extension system introduces two main functions:

 1. `Shopware.Component.createExtendableSetup`: Used within components to make them extendable.
 This will mainly be used by the core team to make components extendable.
-2. `Shopware.Component.overrideComponentSetup`: Used by plugins to extend components.
+2. `Shopware.Component.overrideComponentSetup`: Used by plugins to override components.

 ### Using overrideComponentSetup

 The `overrideComponentSetup` function is a key part of the new Composition API extension system.
-It allows plugin developers to modify or extend the behavior of existing components without directly altering their source code.
+It allows plugin developers to override or extend the behavior of existing components without directly altering their source code.

 ### Basic usage